 Welcome from the Head of School

-Welcome from the Head of the School of Geography, Environment and Earth Sciences at Victoria University of Wellington.
+Welcome to the School of Geography, Environment and Earth Sciences at Victoria University of Wellington.

 If you are interested in anything to do with the world around us, and how human society interacts with it, this is the place for you.
 Our School works at the interface between people and the planet, to understand critical issues facing us all: climate change, environmental pollution, energy supply, food security, inequality, natural hazards, and how we work together to build a better future.
 Our staff and students are passionate about understanding the natural world and our place in it, and about building the evidence base for sound policy-making.

 We also take delight in understanding our world, for its own sake: from the causes of volcanic super-eruptions to the reasons why Wellington is the world's windiest capital city.
 There is much beauty and mystery to be understood and unlocked through study of the forces that shape our environment.

 In the words of the following whakataukī (proverb):